n123git/yo-docs/modding-resources/decomp-xqs/menu/toolhandwrite-decomp.md

 /*
  * Btn_Delete()
  * Click callback for the delete button.
- * Removes the last point from the current waza by telling the engine to pop it,
- * then deletes the corresponding UI element from the screen.
+ * Removes the last point from the current waza by telling the engine to pop it, then deletes the actual UI element from the screen.
- * Does nothing if there are no points to delete.
  */
 Btn_Delete()
 {
 	$object0 = run_engine_command(0, $global0); // get the current point count for this waza
 	$local1 = $object0 == 0; // if there are no points then
 	if not $local1 goto "@000@"h;
-	return 0; // nothing to delete, return early
+	return 0; // there's nothing to delete so it returns "@000@": // otherwise
-"@000@":
 	$local1 = run_engine_command(2, $global0); // tell the engine to remove the last point from the current waza
 	$local1 = $object0 - 1; // compute the index of the point that was just removed (last index = count - 1)
 	$object1 = format("obj_pnt%03d", $local1); // format its element name
-	$local1 = does_element_exist($object1); // check if the element exists (it should, but guard anyway) if not $local1 goto "@001@"h;
+	$local1 = does_element_exist($object1); // check if the element exists (it should, but again Level5 is safe)
+	if not $local1 goto "@001@"h;
 	$local1 = delete_element($object1); // delete the point's UI element from the screen
 "@001@":